USS Alabama (BB-60): Design

 The was ordered in the context of global naval rearmament during the breakdown of the Washington treaty system that had controlled battleships construction during the 1920s and early 1930s.
 Under the Washington and London treaties, so-called treaty battleships were limited to a standard displacement of 35000 LT and a main battery of 14 in guns.
 In 1936, following Japan's decision to abandon the treaty system, the United States Navy decided to invoke the "escalator clause" in the Second London treaty that allowed displacements to rise to 45000 LT and armament to increase to 16 in guns.
 Congressional objections to increasing the size of the new ships forced the design staff to keep displacement as close to 35,000 LT as possible while incorporating the larger guns and armor sufficient to defeat guns of the same caliber.

 Alabama is 680 ft long overall and has a beam of 108 ft 2 in and a draft of 35 ft 1 in.
 She displaced 37970 LT as designed and up to 44519 LT at full combat load.
 The ship was powered by four General Electric steam turbines, each driving one propeller shaft, using steam provided by eight oil-fired Babcock & Wilcox boilers.
 Rated at 130000 shp, the turbines were intended to give a top speed of 27.5 kn.
 The ship had a cruising range of 15000 nmi at a speed of 15 kn.
 She carried three Vought OS2U Kingfisher floatplanes for aerial reconnaissance, which were launched by a pair of aircraft catapults on her fantail.
-Her peace time crew numbered 1,793 officers and enlisted men, but during the war the crew swelled to 2,500.
+Her peacetime crew numbered 1,793 officers and enlisted men, but during the war the crew swelled to 2,500.